kirillunlimited/kirillunlimited.com/README.md

 1. 11ty transforms `.md` files to `.html` to the `/dist/tmp` folder
 2. Parcel processes these files as entry points, transforms required assets and outputs the resulting build to the final `/dist/public` folder.

+⚠️ This project doesn't use javascript transpilation because Parcel 2 requres `type="module"` for .js files that contain `import/export`.
+"Module" scripts are not "render blocking".
+This behavior cause flash of incorrect theme (FOIT) as previously selected color-scheme should be set before DOM render.

 ## Installation

 1. `yarn` to install Parcel with all required dependencies